redox-os/book/src/introduction/what_is_redox.md

 You might still have the question: What is Redox actually?

-Redox is an attempt to make a complete, fully-functioning, general-purpose operating system with a focus on safety, reliability, correctness, and pragmatism.
+Redox is an attempt to make a complete, fully-functioning, general-purpose operating system with a focus on safety, freedom, reliability, correctness, and pragmatism.

 The goals of Redox
 ------------------

 We want to be able to use it, without obstructions, as a alternative to Linux on our computers.
-It should be able to run most Linux programs with only minimal modifications.
+It should be able to run most Linux programs with only minimal modifications. (see [Why Free Software])

 We're aiming towards a complete, safe Rust ecosystem.
 This is a design choice, which hopefully improves correctness and security (see [Why Rust]).